mkumar183/my-diaries/my-docs/02-strategic-goals-priorities.md

 ### 4. Platform Enhancements (Make onboarding and upkeeping of existing customers easy) (Shemeem/Azaz)
     3.3 API for Tenant Configurations
     3.4 Labels in Tenant Manager
+    3.5 Reduce upgrade time of a tenant from () to () - as of now 14 hours. reduce this to half. with increase of tenants this should not increase.
     3.5 Frequent Releases for TM

 ### 5. ChatGPT Innovations (Misc)